ubisys/iotivity/README-ubisys.txt

-Make sure to add libev++ and libfacility for your target platform to the /extlibs/ubisys folder, under the respective subfolders, i.e. /include for the headers and /local for the building on the local host (currently no cross-builds supported).
+Make sure to add libev++ and libfacility for your target platform to the /extlibs/ubisys folder, under the respective subfolders, i.e. /include for the headers and /local for building on the local host (currently no cross-builds supported).
 In addition, following open-source libraries are required and should be installed on your build system: libuuid, libbsd, libev

 Commissioning instructions